shner-elmo/flashtext2/README.md

 Simplicity is great, but how is the performance?

-I created some benchmarks which you could find [here](https://github.com/shner-elmo/FlashText2.0/tree/master/benchmarks), and it turns out that for extracting keywords it is a bit slower than the original package:
+I created some benchmarks which you could find [here](https://github.com/shner-elmo/FlashText2.0/tree/master/benchmarks), and it turns out that both for extracting and replacing keywords it is faster than the original package:

+Extracting keywords:
 ![Image](benchmarks/extract-keywords.png)

-But for replacing keywords, it is much faster!
+Replacing keywords:
 ![Image](benchmarks/replace-keywords.png)